| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 respect to the current point

-cubic section between the current point and (X3,Y3)
+cubic section between the current point and (X3,Y3), using

 respectively; if there is a current point, it is connected by a straight